SEO vs. SEM vs. content marketing — how do they differ, and how do they work together for maximum results?

 Your ad’s Quality Score is another factor that Google considers when deciding your ad position.
 Google will look at the quality of your ad copy, landing pages, and keywords to determine an appropriate quality score.
 Not only does a high Quality Score improve your click-through rate (CTR), but it also helps you get a discount on your cost-per-click (CPC).

-To gain an even better understanding of the differences between SEO and SEM, let’s weigh the pros and cons of each approach.
-This will help you assess when it’s the best time to focus on SEO or SEM or both.
+To gain an even better understanding of the differences between SEO vs. SEM, let’s weigh the pros and cons of each approach.
+This will help you assess when it’s the best time to focus on SEO or SEM, or both.

 - More budget-friendly than SEM.